zhenyuhe00/zhenyuhe00.github.io/_pages/about.md

 ---
 # About me

-I am currently a senior undergraduate student of University of Electronic Science and Technology of China.
-I'm interested in deep learning and its application to NLP, protein, drug, molecule and so on .
+I am a senior undergraduate student of University of Electronic Science and Technology of China.
+I'm interested in deep learning and its application to NLP, protein, drug, molecule and so on.
 Currently, I'm an intern at DP Technology working on AI for science.

 ## Publication